NUS-CG3207/lab-manuals/lab4/Using_Compiled_Code.md

 * If you're upgrading from version 1 of template files, you will need to change Wrapper, TOP, and RV.
 Since you modified RV to implement the processor, you will need to merge changes, which is quite easy.
 * If you're upgrading from version 2, only Wrapper and TOP will need to be changed.
 * Use ProgramCounterv2 if your memory configuration is such that .text starts at a location other than 0.
 You will need to do this if you want to load a full-resolution image (see the OLED section below).
 * Use RegFilev2 if you wish to use synchronous read, which may be used to infer block RAMs.
+* You will need to add ADXL362Ctrl.vhd, SPI_If.vhd, pmodoledrgb_bitmap.vhd to your project as it is needed in TOP v3.

 You can use the .C file in the folder above as a sample.
 The corresponding .asm is also provided for reference.